Agile Enterprise Architecture, with or without Agile development methods — based on actual experience

 Chess and the Art of Enterprise is finally also available as PDF for those who like to read it on a device instead of on paper.
 This version looks exactly like the paper version (which means: more elegant than the iBook).
 The endnotes and links will sometimes be difficult to hit, especially on small devices.

 Note: this version will be stamped with your name and email address and it cannot be changed or printed, highlighting and adding notes is possible.
-Please read the note on the Mastering ArchiMate site): €14.99 for a single reader (VAT will be added when you’re in the EU).
+Please read the note on the Mastering ArchiMate site): €14.99 for a single reader (VAT will be added when you’re in the EU, see below).
 Click here to buy.
-Note: EU customers get sales tax added depending on their country’s tax rules.
-See this explanation on the Mastering ArchiMate site.
+Note: EU customers get sales tax added.

 If you have added some of the above to your cart: View Cart.
 Selling of the PDF is done via the excellent services of DPD.
 Note: to get anything via DPD (even free stuff) you need to enter a valid e-mail address.
 A download link is then sent to that email address.
 Entering a bogus email address to protect your privacy will not work as you will then never receive the download link.
 Please read the end of the message in the red circle above..